 THE WCF COUNTERFEIT

-The WCF company released also this record from 1974.
+The WCF company released this record in 1974.

 1. 1974.
 Folder-type jacket, front cover printed in blue, with the CBM disc logo badly erased; back cover with a printed drawing of the Beatles.
-Usual label for another record glued on reverse, matrix number 3426 A / 3426-B.
+As typical of the company, labels for another record, glued on reverse, were used.
+Matrix numbers 3426 A / 3426-B.